ERC-BIG-5/labelstudio-tools/README.md

 ## ls_data folder
+The ls_data folder (`data/ls_data`) contains all relevant downloaded files.
+- project: project data as it is retrieved from the LS API
 - annotations: annotations downloaded from the ls api.
+- agreements:
 ### Keeping the configs right

 People decide on changing the configs while data is coming in.